What Did God Do Before Time?

 expanded from an initial point, an event that

-became known as the "Big Bang"
+has become known as the "Big Bang"

 "In the beginning, God created the heaven and the earth" is the first idea in the Holy Bible.
 There are two separate and distinct thoughts here; (1) God already existed, and (2) whenever "the beginning" was, He already did (or was doing) something.